Historical rankings of presidents of the United States: 2011 USPC

 William Henry Harrison (1841) and James Garfield (1881) were not rated because they died shortly after taking office.
-Barack Obama (2009–) ranked 8th in interim ranking as of January 2011, but was not counted in the final results (and thus did not affect the rankings of other presidents) because he had yet to complete a term.
+Barack Obama (2009–2017) ranked 8th in interim ranking as of January 2011, but was not counted in the final results (and thus did not affect the rankings of other presidents) because he had yet to complete a term.
 Franklin D. Roosevelt (1933–1945) came in first overall and in the categories of vision/agenda, domestic leadership, and foreign policy leadership.
 Washington came in first for moral authority; Lincoln for his legacy.
 Morgan believes it is likely that Roosevelt's ranking (which only marginally surpassed Lincoln's) rose because the poll was conducted during the worst economic troubles since the 1930s.

-Of presidents since 1960, only Ronald Reagan and (in interim results) Barack Obama placed in the top ten; Obama was the highest-ranked president since Harry Truman (1945–1953).
-Most of the other recent presidents held middling positions, though George W. Bush placed in the bottom ten, the lowest-ranked president since Warren Harding (1921–1923).
-Lyndon Johnson (1963–1969) "would have been placed much higher in recognition of his civil rights achievement but for the corrosive effect of Vietnam on his foreign policy and moral authority scores."
-As with US polls, the bottom five (other than Harding) were president before and after the Civil War.
+Of presidents since 1960, only Ronald Reagan and Barack Obama (in interim results) placed in the top ten; Obama was the highest-ranked president since Harry S. Truman (1945–1953).
+Most of the other recent presidents held middling positions, although George W. Bush placed in the bottom ten, the lowest-ranked president since Warren G. Harding (1921–1923).
+Lyndon B. Johnson (1963–1969) would have been placed "much higher in recognition of his civil rights achievement but for the corrosive effect of Vietnam on his foreign policy and moral authority scores".
+As with U.S. polls, the bottom five (other than Harding) were president before and after the Civil War.
 One of the more significant differences from American polls is the relatively low ranking of John F. Kennedy (1961–1963), who placed fifteenth.
 British academics "seemingly faulted JFK for the gap between his rhetoric and his substantive achievements as president."